This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 14. Széchenyi Spa Baths

-Situated in the heart of Budapest City Park, next to Vajdahunyad Castle, Széchenyi Baths is one of the largest medicinal thermal baths in Europe.
+Set in the heart of Budapest City Park, next to Vajdahunyad Castle, Széchenyi Baths is one of the largest medicinal thermal baths in Europe.

-Built in 1913, the gorgeous Neo-Baroque style building houses three large outdoor pools, 10 inside plunge pools, massage rooms, saunas and steam rooms.
+Built in 1913, the gorgeous Neo-Baroque-style building houses three large outdoor pools, 10 inside plunge pools, massage rooms, saunas and steam rooms.
 The mineral-rich water is believed to help people suffering from degenerative joint illnesses and other ailments.

 While Széchenyi Baths are known for being an oasis of calm and relaxation, it turn into something very different on Saturday nights during the summer months.
 The SPArty (Get it?) combines night bathing, DJs, visual effects and alcohol.
 Loved by locals and tourists alike, the spa parties in Lukács and Széchenyi Baths attract around 50,000 people every year.